 Each Tunable Laser Source includes:

-Control the TLX Series Lasers Remotely via Serial Commands
+Control the Laser Sources Remotely via Serial Commands

 Serial commands sent to the TLX1 or TLX2 can control the functionality of internal laser module and variable optical attenuator (VOA), as well as set general system parameters.
 The commands can be sent from a computer running any operating system to the RS-232 port on the back panel of the TLX series laser.
 Computers running Windows® 7, or later versions of the operating system, can send serial commands to the USB port on the back panel of the TLX series laser.
 The touchscreen interface remains active while the laser is controlled remotely.
 Descriptions of how to connect a controlling computer to the TLX series laser, the serial command set, and descriptions of each command are included in the Remote Control User Guide.

-Application Demonstrating GUI-Based Remote Control of the TLX1 and TLX2
+Application Demonstrating GUI-Based Remote Control of the Laser Sources

 When your application requirements are not met by our range of catalog products or their variety of user-configurable features, please contact me to discuss how we may serve your custom or OEM needs.